Explorer 49: Step Frequency Radiometers

 The Ryle-Vonberg (RV) receivers were designed to provide measurements that were relatively insensitive to gain and bandwidth changes.
 There were two receivers—RV-1 connected to the upper V-antenna and RV-2 connected to the lower V-antenna.
-The radiometers had an effective bandwidth of 40-kHz and a postdetection time constant of 0.1-second.
+The radiometers had an effective bandwidth of 40 kHz and a postdetection time constant of 0.1 seconds.
 A coarse output channel was obtained from the integrated servo-loop error signal, and a fine output channel was obtained from the noise source output required to match the antenna signal.
-The time constant for the fine channel was 0.5-second.
+The time constant for the fine channel was 0.5 seconds.
 A thermistor located in the receiver measured the ambient temperature, which was telemetered every 19.7 minutes in the housekeeping data.
 The receivers operated at nine frequencies from 0.45 to 9.18-MHz.
-Each frequency was selected for 15.4-seconds before stepping to the next.
+Each frequency was selected for 15.4 seconds before stepping to the next.
 During this time, eight coarse and two fine samples were taken.
 Of the eight coarse samples, the first was not reliable since not enough time had elapsed for the receiver to stabilize after the frequency switch was made.

 End of the mission

-The contact was lost in August 1977, the orbiter presumably crashed some time after this.
+Contact was lost in August 1977.
+The orbiter presumably crashed some time after this.